 Interactive guide shows how merchants, banks process card purchases

-More than 23 billion credit cards transactions were processed in the United States in 2007, and they are projected to grow by 26 percent over the next five years, according to the Nilson Report.
+More than 23 billion credit cards transactions are processed annualy in the United States.
 But have you ever wondered what exactly happens after your card is swiped?

 Use this guide to to find out how your credit card transactions are processed.